HarshKapadia2/blog/content/posts/the-git-directory.md

     appendFilePath: true
 ---

+## The Git Internals Talk

+This post is the first part of a talk on the internal working of Git.
+Feel free to watch the talk instead.

+{{< youtube TZRS9llBBYU >}}

 ## The `.git` Directory

 On executing the [`git init` command](https://harshkapadia2.github.io/git_basics/#_git_init) in a directory, Git creates a hidden `.git` directory in that directory.
 The `.git` directory contains all the project history data on which Git can perform its version control functions.
 It also contains files to configure the way Git handles things for that particular [repository](https://harshkapadia2.github.io/git_basics/#_repository).